50 College Freshman Tips I Wish I Knew Before My First Year

 College Freshman Tips, Money Tips

-21. Understand your student loans immediately
+21. Understand your student loans

-22. Track your spending for one month
+22. Track your spending every month

 24. Get a campus job if possible

-25. Learn basic budgeting early
+25. Learn basic budgeting

 26. Buy used textbooks when possible